Biotechnology Stocks

 CRISPR Beyond Genetic Diseases

-When CRISPR-Cas9 was first found, and subsequently earned its discoverers a Nobel Price in 2020, the obvious first application of this technology was gene therapy.
-This is because CRISPR allows for very precise and targeted gene editing, making possible the idea of correcting abnormal gene sequence in patients.
+When CRISPR-Cas9 was first found and subsequently earned its discoverers a Nobel Price in 2020, the obvious first application of this technology was gene therapy.
+This is because CRISPR allows for very precise and targeted gene editing, making possible the idea of correcting abnormal gene sequences in patients.

 But another growing potential of CRISPR is in oncology (cancer treatment), an application with some of the largest number of ongoing gene editing clinical trials.

-One of the first applications of CRISPR to cancer research is for it to replace previous genetic modification tools.
-CRISPR being cheaper, quicker, and easier, it opens the door to a lot more researchers to work with genetically modified animal models, like mice.
+One of the first applications of CRISPR to cancer research is replacing previous genetic modification tools.
+CRISPR being cheaper, quicker, and easier opens the door to more researchers working with genetically modified animal models, like mice.

 But CRISPR as a tool for researchers is only the beginning, and it could be fashioned into a weapon against cancers.